brock-ricker/fantasy_football/README.md

 Summary
 ---
 Collects data from numerous onlines sources; APIs and Web scraping, to analyse Fantasy Football analytics.
-Using this data, machine learning models are implemented, to make predictions about individual player performance and draft pick value.
+Using this data, machine learning models are implemented to make predictions about individual player performance and draft pick value.

 Data Wrangling
 ---